devadekunle/BandLabAssesment/README.md

 3. The necessary configurations are in the test.settings.json file and should be replaced with the appropriate values or can be setup as environment variables in the executing environment

 The functions are grouped within one 1 function app for the sake of this assesment and can be deployed to Azure this way, however the `UpdatePostWithComments` function which is reacts to updates/deletes to documents within the <br/>
-comments database can be deployed as a separate function app in a production environment. <br />
+comments database can be deployed as a separate function app in a production environment. <br /> <br /><br/>
-*** This application would also need a proper Authorization/Authentication mechanism to be production ready (e.g JWT Authentication) ***
+**THIS APPLICATION REQUIRES A PROPER IDENTITY MECHANISM (AUTHENTICATION / AUTHORIZATION) TO BE PRODUCTION READT (e.g JWT Authentication)**